Static determinability

-How to determine whether a structure (beam, frame, truss) is statically determinate.
-Additionally, you will learn about possible cases of supports that we encounter in mechanics tasks.
+In this post you will learn what is the degree of static indeterminacy?
+How to determine whether a system (beam, frame, truss) is statically determinate.
+In addition, you will learn about the possible cases of supports that we encounter in mechanics tasks.

-A static structure is a structure that is stationary.
-This means that it cannot move under the influence of external forces.
-If it moves, it will be a mechanism.
+A static system is called such a system that is stationary.
+That is, it cannot move under the action of external forces.
+If it moves then it will be a mechanism.

-The branch of mechanics in which we deal with the motion of bodies is kinematics and dynamics.
-Statics is the part of mechanics in which the elements remain at rest, and for this to be the case, several conditions must be met.
+The branch of mechanics in which we will deal with the motion of bodies is kinematics and dynamics.
+Statics is that part of mechanics in which the elements remain at rest, for this to be the case several conditions must be met.

 In this entry: